Chalarangelo/mini.css/README.md

 - **collapse**: collapse and accordion components `GZIPPED SIZE`: 286 bytes
 - **progress**: progress bar styles `GZIPPED SIZE`: 193 bytes
 - **carousel**: slideshow component `GZIPPED SIZE`: 383 bytes
+- **utility**: classes for panels, button groups, popovers and more 'GZIPPED SIZE': 915 bytes

 TODO:
-- Components
-  - Utilities
-    -  Button states and groups (mostly for style if impemented, not much more than that)
-    -  Popovers
 - Later down the line
   - A *material-design* module and/or flavor could be added
   - An alternative grid system using `flexbox` or `grid`